 Over 45 species of mammals are found here, including the endangered Hartmann’s zebra (also known as the Hartmann's mountain zebra), the aardwolf and the honey badger, as well a wide variety of antelope.
 To date, 94 species of birds have been recorded here, including the Cape eagle owl, marsh harrier and the cinnamon-breasted warbler.

-	Hikers, mountain bikers and 4x4 enthusiasts have a choice of routes and trails marked out for them, and the Goegap Mountain Bike Challenge is a hotly contested annual event.
+Hikers, mountain bikers and 4x4 enthusiasts have a choice of routes and trails marked out for them, while the Goegap Mountain Bike Challenge is a hotly contested annual event.

 Travel tips & Planning info

 Goegap Nature Reserve

 Manager: Maxie Jonk

 Follow the N7 from Cape Town up the Cape West Coast to Springbok – the journey takes about four to five hours – or follow the N14 from Upington.
 Head 15km east from Springbok to find the Goegap Nature Reserve.

 Late July/August to October to see the spring flowers.
 Depending on the rains and temperature, the flowers may be earlier or later from year to year.

 The historical towns of Springbok and Loeriesfontein are worth a visit.

 It's best to drive yourself or book a Namaqualand flower tour.